Visiting Without a Car

 - Public transit: PLUMobile offers a daily service between the Shrine / Mont-Sainte-Anne and Québec City available from Monday to Friday.
 Several boarding points in Québec City such as Place D'Youville and Gare du Palais (train station).

-- Guided tours: Old Québec Tours have bus tours including a visit of the Shrine departing from major city-centre hotels.
+- Guided tours: * Not in service for summer 2020 * Old Québec Tours have bus tours including a visit of the Shrine departing from major city-centre hotels.

 Laurier Québec / Place de la Cité / Place Sainte-Foy Shopping Centre Complex